SSH

 Warning

-After logging in, you can perform the following three types of operations.
+After logging in, you can perform the following three operations.

-2. The uec_rsa_key will be downloaded to the terminal download folder and placed under the .ssh directory.
+2. uec_rsa_key will be downloaded to the download folder of your terminal, so place it under the .ssh directory.

 Linux